clojurewerkz/meltdown/README.md

 Whenever you have more than a single handler registered for a selector, you can define a routing strategy:

- * `:first` routing strategy will take a first handler for which selector matches key
+ * `:first` routing strategy will take a first handler whose selector matches the key
- * `:broadcast` will dispatch event to every handler whose selector matches key
+ * `:broadcast` will dispatch event to every handler whose selector matches the key
- * `:round-robin` on each run, will dispatch event to least recently used handler for which selector matches key.
-For example, if there're three handlers, first event will get to first, second - to second, third - to third, fourth - to first again and so on.
+ * `:round-robin` will pick handlers on the round robin basis.
+For example, if there're three handlers, first event will get to first, second to second, third to third, fourth to first again, and so on.

 You can chose a routing strategy that makes most sense for your application. `:first` is usually used when there should be a guarantee